These Mandarin-Orange Cranberry Muffins are a juicy, refreshingly fruity and not-too-sweet treat with a crunchy streusel topping.

 The cranberries and mandarin-orange juice and zest give this muffin a really fresh and slightly tart flavor.
 There is only a little sweetness and a nice crunch from the streusel topping.

-This muffin uses mandarin-orange juice and zest, the flavor and color are a little different from actual oranges – still citrus-y but a little sweeter.
-You can totally use orange juice and zest as replacement, but here in Thailand it is actually hard to find big, orange-colored oranges.
+This muffin uses mandarin-orange juice and zest, and the flavor and color are a little different from actual oranges - still citrus-y but a little sweeter.
+You can totally use orange juice and zest as replacement, but here in Thailand, it is actually hard to find big, orange-colored oranges.

 There are many varieties of mandarin-oranges.
 I mostly like to eat the tiny Chinese ones.
 However, the variety they use to make orange juice here is actually green from the outside.
 The inside is orange and they sell it as orange juice - to me it tastes like mandarin juice though.